jeremymv2/env_pinning/README.md

 them, version Pinning that "Role Cookbook" in the Environment and allowing the teams to manage all dependencies within their Role Cookbook.
-This allows Teams more autonomy to move at varying speeds promoting artifacts across Chef Environments without fear of a suprise unresolvable dependency constraint imposed by another Team or Group when they promote into a new Environment.
+This allows Teams more autonomy to move at varying speeds promoting artifacts across Chef Environments without fear of a surprise unresolvable dependency constraint imposed by another Team or Group when they promote into a new Environment.
 It significantly lessons the burdens on the Chef Administrators / DevOps Champions who then do not have to "police" cookbook promotion, allowing the whole